 Margaret Hill has been practicing environmental law for more than 30 years.
-She chairs Blank Rome’s Energy and Environmental Practice Group, which in 2017 was recognized as “Law Firm of the Year” by the Northeast Oil & Gas Awards and also as a “Pennsylvania Powerhouse” by Law360 with respect to representation of the energy industry.
+She is a member of Blank Rome’s Energy and Environmental Practice Group, which in 2017 was recognized as “Law Firm of the Year” by the Northeast Oil & Gas Awards and also as a “Pennsylvania Powerhouse” by Law360 with respect to representation of the energy industry.

 Peg has a multi-faceted background and experience working in-house for a large energy company (Gulf Oil Corporation), as a trial attorney for the U.S. Department of Justice’s Environmental and Natural Resources Division, as a lobbyist before the U.S. Congress, and in private practice counseling clients with respect to state and federal environmental laws in litigation, compliance, and transactional matters.

 Peg's primary focus has been in the chemical, pharmaceutical, and energy industries.
 Her experience includes: